2014 Singapore Grand Prix: Post-race

 Post-race, trainer Antti Vierula treated Magnussen for dehydration and minor burns on his lower back with an iced towel and McLaren sought a doctor who tended to Magnussen in its hospitality building.
 His condition was caused by a broken radiator seal possibly loosened after mounting the turn seven kerbs early in the race, causing hot air to be directed into his cockpit, warming his seat and drinks bottle.
 He found the water in his drink bottle very hot to consume and radioed his team it burned his mouth.
 Magnussen raised his arms out of the cockpit to direct cool air down his sleeves and onto his back to alleviate the pain.
 He called his tenth-place finish "the hardest-earnt point I've ever had" and the McLaren team principal Éric Boullier said his performance under the circumstances was a "scant consolidation" and praised Magnussen for being "indicative of his tremendous fighting spirit".
 Magnussen posted on Twitter reports of his condition were exaggerated and said he felt "just hot and sweaty."
-Kvyat also suffered from dehydration when his water supply malfunctioned after race distance.
+Kvyat also suffered from dehydration when his water supply malfunctioned after two-thirds race distance.

 Alonso said he believed the timing of the safety car and not a strategy error prevented him from finishing on the podium: "The moment of the safety car was probably not good, but sometimes it helps and sometimes it doesn't help.
 Today it didn't help."
 Ferrari team principal Marco Mattiacci defended his team's strategy and did not believe anything specific prevented them from finishing on the podium: "Definitely the safety car didn't do any better for us, but the race is made of 60 laps.
 We squeezed the car as much as we could; the strategy from the pits was excellent.
 There were other variables we know we cannot control.
 We did our best."
 Boullier suggested Red Bull used coded messages to assist Ricciardo when they told Ricciardo to stay off the kerbs but stressed it was the FIA's task to investigate.
 Red Bull team principal Christian Horner asked Whiting for clarification because Ricciardo had battery damage from mounting the kerbs.
 The governing body confirmed it was satisfied with Red Bull's radio messages and said the team abided by the rules.

-The result regained Hamilton the lead of the World Drivers' Championship with 241 points.
-Rosberg's retirement dropped him to second, three points behind Hamilton.
-Ricciardo consolidated third place with 181 points, and Alonso and Vettel moved ahead of Bottas for fourth and fifth.
-Mercedes further extended their lead in the World Constructors' Championship to 182 points over of Red Bull in second place.
-Williams and Ferrari remained in third and fourth places and Force India moved in front of McLaren to move into fifth position with five races left in the season.
+The result regained Hamilton the lead of the World Drivers' Championship with 241 championship points.
+Rosberg's retirement dropped him to second, three championship points behind Hamilton.
+Ricciardo consolidated third place with 181 championship points, and Alonso and Vettel moved ahead of Bottas for fourth and fifth.
+Mercedes further extended their lead in the World Constructors' Championship to 182 championship points over of Red Bull in second place.
+Williams and Ferrari remained in third and fourth places and Force India moved ahead of McLaren to move into fifth position with five races left in the season.